Last updated November 8th, 2018.

 6. The flu shot can give you the flu.

 FICTION.
-Contrary to popular belief, the flu shot cannot cause you to get sick with the flu.
+Contrary to popular belief, the flu shot cannot make you sick with the flu.
 Why?
 Because the version of the influenza virus in the vaccine is either inactivated (meaning it is no longer infectious) or not the virus at all (instead, it’s a substance designed to trick your body into thinking it’s the flu).

-Still, you could feel a little under the weather after receiving the flu shot.
+Still, you could feel a little under the weather after receiving the flu shot because it activates your immune system.
 Don’t worry if you get a headache, fever, nausea, muscle aches, or feel soreness, redness, or swelling near the injection site.
-Those are all normal side effects and should subside on their own within a couple days.
+These are uncommon but normal side effects and should subside on their own within a couple days.

 7. Pregnant women need a special flu shot.